Scottish Fold Cat Insurance

 What to Look for in a Scottish Fold Insurance Plan

-When comparing pet insurance for your Scottish Fold, prioritize these features:
+When comparing pet insurance for your Scottish Fold, prioritize these features.

 Best Time to Insure Your Scottish Fold

-Enroll your Scottish Fold as early as possible — ideally as a puppy or kitten.
+Enroll your Scottish Fold as early as possible — ideally as a kitten or kitten.
 Pre-existing conditions are never covered, so insuring before health issues develop is critical.
 Scottish Folds are prone to osteochondrodysplasia, which can develop at any point in their life.

 Insurance Cost Breakdown